nens/threedi-docs/source/d_2d_tutorial.rst

 .. image:: image/17_livesite.png
     :alt: Live calculation in the live site

-Congratulations on building a 2D flooding model from scratch!
+Congratulations on building a 2D flow model from scratch!